Internet-of-People/iop-location-based-network/doc/INSTALL.md

 More details are described in
 [this document](https://github.com/Fermat-ORG/iop-token/blob/beta/INSTALL.md).

+# How to start the application

 After you successfully installed or unpacked the binary distribution, you should start binary `iop-locnetd`.
 Please check available options running

     iop-locnetd --help

-There are a lot of optional arguments but also some mandatory arguments that you must specify.
+There are a lot of optional arguments, but also some mandatory arguments that you must specify.
 For configuration options you can use the command line directly, e.g. assuming GPS location of Budapest

     iop-locnetd --nodeid YourNodeIdHere \